Why should you keep an eye on Workhorse Group Inc. (WKHS)?

-Workhorse Group Inc. (NASDAQ: WKHS) is -12.34% lower on its value in year-to-date trading and has touched a low of $1.32 and a high of $42.96 in the current 52-week trading range.
+Workhorse Group Inc. (NASDAQ: WKHS) is -26.90% lower on its value in year-to-date trading and has touched a low of $1.32 and a high of $42.96 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The WKHS stock was last observed hovering at around $16.17 in the last trading session, with the day’s gains setting it 1.17% off its average median price target of $18.00 for the next 12 months.
-It is also 40.21% off the consensus price target high of $29.00 offered by 7 analysts, but current levels are -57.64% lower than the price target low of $11.00 for the same period.
+The WKHS stock was last observed hovering at around $14.92 in the last trading session, with the day’s loss setting it -0.46% off its average median price target of $18.00 for the next 12 months.
+It is also 50.14% off the consensus price target high of $29.00 offered by 7 analysts, but current levels are -31.45% lower than the price target low of $11.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)